zygos/wd-material/material/3-frameworks/1-spa/4-hands-on-solution.md

 If we look at the [Vite Env Variables documentation page](https://vitejs.dev/guide/env-and-mode.html) again, we can see that we need to prefix our environment variables with `VITE_` in order to access them in our code.

-**Note:** In any production environment, we would not expose our API key in the client-side code.
+**Note.** **Everything you add in the front-end application is public.** In any production environment, we would not expose our API key in the client-side code.
 Instead, we would have a server-side application that would make the API request on behalf of the client.
 But for a learning exercise, this is fine.
 We can add a `TODO: make API key secret` comment to remind us to do this in the future.

 Let's change the `.env.local` file to use `VITE_NASA_API_KEY` instead of `NASA_API_KEY`.